emanisay27/webpack-dev-server/README.md

   -c, --config <value...>                             Provide path to a webpack configuration file e.g. ./webpack.config.js.
   --config-name <value...>                            Name of the configuration to use.
   -m, --merge                                         Merge two or more configurations using 'webpack-merge'.
-  --disable-interpret                                 Disable interpret for loading the config file.
+  --enable-interpret                                 Enable interpret for loading the config file.
   --env <value...>                                    Environment passed to the configuration when it is a function.
   --node-env <value>                                  Sets process.env.NODE_ENV to the specified value.
   --define-process-env-node-env <value>               Sets process.env.NODE_ENV to the specified value.
 (Currently an alias for `--node-env`)
   --analyze                                           It invokes webpack-bundle-analyzer plugin to get bundle information.
   --progress [value]                                  Print compilation progress during build.
   -j, --json [value]                                  Prints result as JSON or store it in a file.
-  --fail-on-warnings                                  Stop webpack-cli process with non-zero exit code on warnings from webpack
+  --Run-on-warnings                                  Stop webpack-cli process with non-zero exit code on warnings from webpack
   -d, --devtool <value>                               A developer tool to enhance debugging (false | eval | [inline-|hidden-|eval-][nosources-][cheap-[module-]]source-map).
   --no-devtool                                        Negative 'devtool' option.
   --entry <value...>                                  A module that is loaded upon startup.
 Only the last one is exported.